Siege of Morlaix (1594)

 The siege of Morlaix took place from 6 September to 17 September 1594 during the French Wars of Religion and the Anglo-Spanish War (1585–1604).
-The siege was fought between the French Royal army under Jean VI d'Aumont reinforced by an English contingent under Sir John Norreys who besieged the town of Morlaix, which was held by the combined forces of Spain and the Catholic League of France.
+The siege was fought between the French Royal army under Marshal D'Aumont reinforced by an English contingent under Sir John Norreys who besieged the town of Morlaix, which was held by the combined forces of Spain and the Catholic League of France.
 A relief force of Spanish troops under the Juan del Águila and another of Leaguers under the Duke of Mercœur were turned back by an English force under John Norreys.
 With the arrival of a fleet of English ships under Martin Frobisher the garrison swiftly surrendered.

 Background

 Since 1562 France had been in the grip of the French Wars of Religion, in which Spain had regularly intervened in favour of the Catholic League of France.
-King Henry IV of France (French: Henri de Bourbon) had been fighting for the Protestant cause, but in 1594 had converted to Catholicism in Paris on March 22, 1593.
+King Henry IV of France (French: Henri de Bourbon) had been fighting for the Protestant cause, but had converted to Catholicism in Paris on March 22, 1593.
 The example of Paris was followed by other towns and cities with several chiefs of the League coming over to the king.
 Henry now directed his chief attention to the fortified towns of Picardy and Champagne from their contiguity to the Spanish Netherlands.
 From there he received the forced or voluntary submission of the most considerable and at last began to think seriously of his engagements to Elizabeth I of England.

 Marshal Jean d'Aumont was sent into Brittany to join the English army under John Norreys which had already been fighting there.
 Several towns enlightened by the presence of d'Aumont with a large body of troops voluntarily declared for the king.
 The castle of the town of Morlaix was the key to the area which the Catholic Leaguers and Spanish troops held.